api007deshmukh/Data-analytics-course/README.md

 # Data-analytics-course

+The course Data analysis with Python consisted of conducting the whole data analysis process from scratch:
+Week 1: Importing datasets and accessing data bases Week 2: Cleaning data by removing missing data or replacing it and learning standardization Week 3: Conducting Descriptive statistics and correlation/ANOVA Week 4: Conductng inferential data statistics such as linear and multiple regression

 Week 5- Project scenario
 In this assignment, you are a Data Analyst working at a Real Estate Investment Trust.
 The Trust would like to start investing in Residential real estate.
 You are tasked with determining the market price of a house given a set of features.
 You will analyze and predict housing prices using attributes or features such as square footage, number of bedrooms, number of floors, and so on.
 A template notebook is provided in the lab; your job is to complete the ten questions.
 Some hints to the questions are given in the template notebook.